 One of the bigger challenges that everyone in our region has to overcome, and to possibly become a prototype for other cities, is to get over our segregation mentality.
 So, we can talk about everyone having equity, a better school, a place to go to the grocery store, but we still think in that segregationist mentality.
 We’re very polarized:“I’m south of Delmar.
 I’m north of Delmar.
 I’m in North County.
 I’m in South City.”
 And we’re comfortable in our relative space.
 I challenge everyone to encourage the people you know to get uncomfortable.

 That means it’s not just a conversation, it’s also about the actions that support your conversation.
-So, where are the places that we eat?
-Where are the places that we work in?
-Where are the places that we choose for our children to recreate?
-If you have a child that is off of Parker Road, encourage them to go to Francis Park.
-Or encourage a young person who typically goes to Tower Grove Park to go to St. Vincent’s Park near Normandy.
+So, where are the places we eat?
+Where are the places we work in?
+Where are the places we choose for our children to recreate?
+If you have a child off of Parker Road, encourage them to go to Francis Park.
+Or, encourage a young person who typically goes to Tower Grove Park to go to St. Vincent’s Park near Normandy.
 Take the MetroLink.
 If you get uncomfortable, you’ll start getting more comfortable.

-And it’s really about the mantra that we all live under which is the Show Me State.
+And it’s really about the mantra we all live under which is the Show Me State.
 Talk is cheap.
-So we have to show one another.
+So, we have to show one another.
 That’s the next step.